 ArcGIS is software used for GIS (geographic information system), developed by ESRI.
 ArcGIS has four essential software parts, which are (1.
 Geographic information model for real-world modeling 2.
 Components for managing and analyzing GIS datasets 3. software can be used to create editing manipulate mapping and analyze geographic information 4.
-A collection of web service which provides content and helps software clients or users) A company called Environmental system research institute [11]
+A collection of web service which provides content and helps software clients or users) A company called Environmental system research institute has made the ArcGIS software.
+[11]